 Let us take a quick review of the Plasmodium’s life cycle by looking into the process summarized below:

 - Mosquito acts as the definitive host of the Plasmodium parasite, which facilitates the injection of the malarial parasite along with its saliva into the blood of an intermediate host (man).
 Thus, the inoculation of the parasite will result in various clinical manifestations of malaria.

 - The initial symptoms include fever, chills, headache, weakness, vomiting and diarrhoea.
 Sometimes, complications like splenomegaly, anaemia, thrombocytopenia and hypoglycaemia may also occur.

-- Few hundred of sporozoites from the mosquito’s salivary gland will enter into the human body, where many of them are destroyed by the macrophages.
+- A few hundred sporozoites from the mosquito’s salivary gland will enter the human body, where the macrophages destroy many of them.

 - Inside the hepatic cells’ parasitophorous vacuole, the sporozoites grow and multiply their number to develop schizonts.

 - Schizonts further divide to produce numerous merozoites (10-000-30,000 or even more) packaged within the merosome vesicles (protects from the phagocytic Kupffer cells).

 - The pre-erythrocytic schizogony lasts 5-16 days and generally imposes little or no symptoms.

 - Some sporozoites will stay dormant in the hepatic cells as hypnozoites, while a few will proceed to infect the other cells (particularly RBCs) and initiates erythrocytic schizogony.
 Within the RBCs, the malarial parasite goes through a repeated cycle of parasitic development.

 - The merozoites enter the RBCs through attachment and invasion through components like micronemes, rhoptries and dense granules.